地域医療学センター 東洋医学部門

 論文

-• Keisuke Miyamoto, Kousuke Tatsuta, Kazuyuki Sumi, Kyosuke Uno, Kazuki Tokoro, Shin-ichi Muramatsu, Naotaka Izuo, Kazuhiko Kume, Atsumi Nitta, Masahiro Ohsawa
+• Keisuke Miyamoto, Kousuke Tatsuta, Kazuyuki Sumi, Kyosuke Uno, Kazuki Tokoro, Shin-Ichi Muramatsu, Naotaka Izuo, Kazuhiko Kume, Atsumi Nitta, Masahiro Ohsawa

 • Wenbing Chen, Jun Yokose, Naotaka Izuo, Yusuke Yano, Tomoya Kaigawa, Nobuyuki Kai, Chikako Kamiyoshihara, Noriaki Ohkawa, Yuki Shigetsura, Shin-ichi Muramatsu, Atsumi Nitta